ranjith068/VideoChunkFileEncrypter/README.md

 ## Exoplayer

-   Exo player is used to  play the decrypt the chunk files and play in real time.Some basic customization has added to exo player, so i call this custumized player as **Crypto Player**.
+   Exo player is used to  play the decrypt the chunk files and play in real time.Some basic customization has added to exo player, so i call this customized player as **Crypto Player**.

 ## VideoPreview